epic-astronomy/Memos/README.md

 10. [EPIC Imager Data Management](PDFs/010_EPIC_Imager_Data_Management.md) - Summarizes data rates and storage requirements, and describes schemes for data transfer between imager and post-processing systems.
 11. [Float vs Half Precision Accumulation for EPIC Images](PDFs/011_Float_vs_Half_Precision_Accumulation.md) - Evaluates the uncertainies in pixel values when using half (16-bit) and float (32-bit) precision for image accumulations.
 12. [EPIC Imaging & Source Localization Comparisons](PDFs/012_EPIC_Imaging_and_Localization_Comp.pdf) - Performs direct image comparisons between EPIC system and "Off-the-shelf" imagers such as WSClean.
 Also describes and characterizes outstanding problems within the python EPIC deployment.

+### Acknowledgements
+This material is based upon work supported by the National Science Foundation under Grant Number AST-2108115 (ATI).

+### Disclaimer
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.